All of us who do creative work, we get into it because we have good taste.

 the way they get up in the morning should be this way.
 At the root of it all is a natural caring for what

-is put forth into the world, to design meaning out of the ordinary and abnormal.
+is put forth into the world, to extract meaning out of the ordinary and abnormal.
 Because of this, a natural

 unfolding occurs of the love and care for detail.
-Details remain not as a concept, but as something to be
+Details remain not as an out of reach concept, but as something to be

 scrutinized because that is where the depth of love reaches.
 It is in the detail where the care shines the most.